warp-tech/warpgate/README.md

 In particular, we're working on:

-* Support for exposing HTTP(S) endpoints through the bastion,
 * Support for tunneling database connections,
 * Requesting admin approval for sessions
 * and much more.

 ## How it works

-Warpgate is a service that you deploy on the bastion/DMZ host, which will accept SSH connections and provide an (optional) web admin UI.
+Warpgate is a service that you deploy on the bastion/DMZ host, which will accept SSH and HTTPS connections and provide an (optional) web admin UI.

 Run `warpgate setup` to interactively generate a config file, including port bindings.
 See [Getting started](https://github.com/warp-tech/warpgate/wiki/Getting-started) for details.

 It receives SSH connections with specifically formatted credentials, authenticates the user locally, connects to the target itself, and then connects both parties together while (optionally) recording the session.

+When connecting through HTTPS, Warpgate presents a selection of available targets, and will then proxy all traffic in a session to the selected target.
+You can switch between targets at any time.

 You manage the target and user lists and assign them to each other through a config file (default: `/etc/warpgate.yaml`), and the session history is stored in an SQLite database (default: in `/var/lib/warpgate`).

-You can use the web interface to view the live session list, review session recordings and more.
+You can use the admin web interface to view the live session list, review session recordings, logs and more.

 ## Contributing / building from source